This post may contain affiliate links. Please read my disclosure policy for more details.

 Who doesn’t love bruschetta?
 I’ve got Italian genes and believe me, this simple, bold, and bursting with fresh flavor chickpea bruschetta will please everyone’s tastes in no time.

 The possibilities for topping bruschetta are endless, but two things are key: keep it simple and go for quality ingredients!
 Then all you have to do is rubbing your toasted bread with a garlic clove (don’t skip this step!) and enjoy smashed chickpeas, yummy sun-dried tomatoes, fresh parsley, and good extra virgin olive oil.

 It’s flavor-packed, vegan, healthy, and economical.
 To me, bruschetta is clever! : )

-Plus, smashed chickpeas with sun-dried tomatoes make a scrumptious topping when fresh cherry tomatoes are still out of season and flavorless.
+Plus, mashed chickpeas with sun-dried tomatoes make a scrumptious topping when fresh cherry tomatoes are still out of season and flavorless.

 This chickpea bruschetta is really the ultimate and yummy appetizer for any casual spring menu!

 - Rustic bread or baguette

 - Sun-dried tomatoes